White House fends off tough questions about Biden’s mental fitness after debate performance

 Such unscripted events are rare for the president, who by CNN’s count lags behind his most recent predecessors in formal press conferences.
 Thursday’s debate was the biggest audience Biden has had since his last round of debates against former President Donald Trump four years ago – exacerbating the shock some felt at his performance.

-Asked whether Biden regularly presents himself the way he did at the debate, Jean-Pierre evoked a speech that Biden gave in North Carolina the day after the debate: “He understands that he’s not a young man. … What his focus is going to continue to deliver for the American people on on the on the issues that they care about.”
+Asked whether Biden regularly presents himself the way he did at the debate, Jean-Pierre evoked a speech that Biden gave in North Carolina the day after the debate: “He understands that he’s not a young man,” she said, adding that his focus is going to be on continuing “to deliver for the American people on the issues that they care about.”

 In a deeply reported piece published Tuesday, The New York Times reported that people in the room with Biden have become increasingly concerned with how he has recently presented himself, describing the president as seeming confused at some points during two high-profile trips to Europe in recent weeks.

+Multiple reporters who were in the room said that they believed the “fell asleep” line appeared intended to be a joke and that Biden was trying to make light of the situation in a self-deprecating way, but it did not land, in their view.

+Biden had nearly two weeks between his return on June 15 from Italy for the G7 meeting and the debate on June 27, according to a CNN review of his schedule.

-Jean-Pierre reiterated that Biden had been sick last Thursday – adding that he still had a cold.
+Jean-Pierre reiterated during the press briefing that Biden had been sick during the debate last week – adding that he still had a cold.
 The president did not take any cold medication prior to the debate, she said.

 “I would not see this as an episode,” Jean-Pierre said.
 “I would see this as what it was and what we believe it to be – which is, it was a bad night.”